duesenklipper/wicket-safemodel/README.md

 Carl-Eric

 ----

+### Can I use this?
+What's the license? ###
+It's only locally-tested code, so take it with a grain of salt for now.

+The license is Apache 2.0, so you can do almost anything you like.

 ### How does it work? ###
 Under the hood, the `from` method uses jMock's `ClassImposteriser` to create a proxy around the